Requirements for a processing-node quantum repeater on a real-world fiber grid: Framework for simulating quantum repeaters

 In case agreement is reached between two nodes, the entanglement protocols of the nodes will start entanglement generation.
 In our simulations, this is done using analytical models that decide after how much time an entangled state should be created between the nodes, and what this state should look like.
-It is possible to implement entanglement generation by actually simulating the relevant procedure, such as e.g. single-click entanglement generation.
-However, since entanglement generation over elementary links can often be treated analytically, and since not simulating the procedure keeps down the computational overhead of the simulations, we have decided to not do this.
-In our simulations, states are ``magically'' created between nodes.
-The machinery required for the creation of these states, and the analytical models that we use for the creation duration and the exact quantum state, can be found in the Python package NetSquid-Magic \cite{netsquid-magic}. \\
+This process is known as \textit{magic}~\cite{netsquid-magic} and is further discussed in Appendix \ref{sec:setup_ent_gen}. \\